tranquangkhai/pump-fun-sniper/README.md

 ## Overview

 Pump Fun Sniper is a tool designed to simulate token transactions on the Solana blockchain.
-It supports buying and selling tokens on localnet, devnet, and testnet.
+It supports buying and selling tokens on localnet, devnet.
 The project is currently being extended to work with Jito Low Latency and PumpFun.

 ## Features

-- [x] **Buy/Sell on localnet/devnet/testnet**: DONE
+- [x] **Buy/Sell on localnet/devnet**: DONE
 - [ ] **Work with Jito Low Latency**: IN PROGRESS
 - [ ] **Work with PumpFun**: IN PROGRESS
+- [ ] **Retry logic**: NOT YET

 ## Getting Started